 Tools Used : Figma / Sketch / After Effects / Illustrator / Photoshop

-So, I thought it would be very useful if there is a tip calculator educating foreigners like international students, workers, or travelers in the U.S. for various tipping scenarios.
-Eventually, 2 designers including me and a developer are remotely collaborating and developing the android app for the solution.
+So, I thought it would be very useful if there is a tip calculator educating travelers, international students, and foreign workers in the U.S. about American tipping etiquette.
+So, I gathered another designer and developer.
+We have been remotely collaborating TapTip app since.

 Narrow the target audiences

 We wanted to check if there would be enough numbers of users who are in the U.S who come from those east asia and south Pacific area.
 I researched which countries sending the most people to the U.S. We found out that mostly east asian countries, China, Japan, South Korea, and Taiwan, are on the list.
 This validates that there is potential users for our new product.
 Since, our target audiences come from mostly emerging countries, we decided to make the android app which is the most popular in those countries.